Enhancing deep neural networks with morphological information: Conclusion

 \section{Conclusion}

-We analysed adding explicit morphological information in the form of embeddings for POS tags and morphological features to two currently dominant neural network architectures used in NLP: LSTM networks and transformer-based BERT models.
-We compared models enhanced with morphological information with baselines on three tasks (NER, DP, and NER).
-To obtain general conclusions, we used subsets of eight morphologically-rich languages from different language families.
+We analysed adding explicit morphological information in the form of embeddings for POS tags and universal features to two currently dominant neural network architectures used in NLP: LSTM networks and transformer-based BERT models.
+We compared models enhanced with morphological information with baselines on three tasks (NER, DP, and CF).
+To obtain general conclusions, we used a variety of morphologically-rich languages from different language families.
+We make the code to re-run our experiments publicly available\footnote{\url{https://github.com/matejklemen/morphological-dependency-parsing} (DP),\\ \url{https://github.com/EMBEDDIA/morphological-fasttext} (NER),\\ \url{https://github.com/EMBEDDIA/morphological-BERT} (NER),\\ \url{https://github.com/matejklemen/morphological-comment-filtering} (CF)}.

-The results indicate that adding morphological information to NER prediction models is not beneficial, but it improves the performance in the NER and DP tasks.
+The results indicate that adding morphological information to CF prediction models is not beneficial, but it improves the performance in the NER and DP tasks.
 For the DP task, the improvement depends on the quality of the morphological features.
 The additional morphological features consistently benefited LSTM-based models for NER and DP, both when they were of high quality and predicted (noisy).
 For BERT-based models, the \emph{predicted} features do not make any practical difference for the NER and DP task but improve the performance in the DP task when they are of \emph{high quality}.
-Testing different variants of BERT shows that language specialised variants improve the performance on the DP task and the additional morphological information is beneficial, though less and less as we shift from multilingual towards monolingual models.
+Testing different variants of BERT shows that language-specialised variants enhance the performance on the DP task and the additional morphological information is still beneficial, although less and less as we shift from multilingual towards monolingual models.

-The comparison of different BERT variants indicates that BERT models do not completely capture the language morphology.
+Comparing different BERT variants indicates that BERT models do not entirely capture the language morphology.
 Since the release of BERT, several new pre-training objectives have been proposed, such as syntactic and semantic phrase masking~\citep{zhou2020limitbert} and span masking~\citep{joshi-spanbert-2020}.
-In further work, it makes sense to apply these models to the DP task in order to test how well they capture the morphology.
-Further, the effect of morphological features could be analysed on additional tasks and languages, since the explicit morphological information does not seem to benefit them equally.
+In further work, it makes sense to apply these models to the DP task to test how well they capture the morphology.
+Further, the effect of morphological features could be analysed on additional tasks and languages since the explicit morphological information does not seem to benefit them equally.